Semerah

-This town is basically a main street with old shop houses and a road to Semerah wet market (Pasar Semerah).
-They are mainly of wooden structure with little or no civil foundation; some were rebuilt into concrete structure after fire damage or own effort.
+This town is basically a main street with old shophouses and a road to Semerah wet market (Pasar Semerah).
+They are mainly wooden structures with little or no civil foundation; some were rebuilt into concrete structures after fire damage or own effort.
 The east part of Semereh is within Muar town.
 There is a prominent Chinese Temple known as Tokong Kwang Yim Keng which was established before 1938, it is a prominent landmark and tourist attraction for the town.